Luk446/Stat_project_2450027/README.md

 - 20 < X < 40  = medium
 - 40+ = spinal intervention required

 Due to the importance of this variable the first analysis we do is based on it.
-It can be found in "Cobbangleanlysis.ipynb"
+It can be found in "Cobbangleanlysis.ipynb", in this we perform a hypothesis test with use of a anderson darling test